-English Language

-The course consists of two externally assessed written exams.

-Students will be assessed on their ability to read and respond to fiction and non-fiction texts from the nineteenth century onwards.
-They will consider viewpoints and perspectives over time and how writers seek to influence readers.

-Students will also be required to produce clear and coherent texts of their own, writing for different purposes and audiences.

-Speaking and Listening will also be assessed but will not count towards the GCSE award and will be certificated separately.
+English Literature English Language This course consists of two externally This course consists of two externally assessed written exams: assessed written exams both of which have reading and writing sections.
+[Paper Paper 1: Shakespeare (Macbeth) 1 is fiction and paper 2 is non-fiction] The Nineteenth century novel Reading: (Dr Jekyll and Mr Hyde or Students are assessed on their ability to A Christmas Carol) read and respond to fiction and non-fiction texts from the nineteenth century onwards.
+Paper 2: Modern drama text They consider viewpoints and perspectives (An Inspector Calls) over time and how writers seek to Studied poetry from an influence readers.
+Students have the anthology on the subject of opportunity to study a wide range of texts power and conflict from different times.
+Writing: Unseen poetry Students also have to produce clear and coherent texts of their own, writing for This course takes a skills based different purposes and audiences both approach to the study of English fiction and non-fiction.
+Literature.
+Students will read a range of set texts and learn how to identify and Spoken language: evaluate how language is used by Speaking and Listening is also assessed writers using linguistic and literary but will not count towards the GCSE award terminology in order to respond to exam and will be certificated separately. questions effectively.
 A good qualification in GCSE English Language is a pre-requisite for studying A' Levels in some subjects in the Sixth Form.
 Increasingly, college courses and employers see a good grade in English Language as essential.

-English Literature

-This course consists of two externally assessed written exams:

-- Shakespeare

-The Nineteenth century novel

-- 2. Modern prose or drama text The poetry anthology Unseen poetry

-This course takes a skills based approach to the study of English Literature.

-In this qualification students will undertake critical reading from a range of set texts.
-They will identify and evaluate how language is used by writers using linguistic and literary terminology